wizardyesterday/RtlSdrWork_agc/radioDiags/AutomaticGainControl/README.txt

 1.0 System Requrements

-The AGC software has been successfully run on a 300MHz Pentium II computer, and on a BeagleBone Black with a 1GHg single-core ARM v7 processor.
+The AGC software has been successfully run on a 300MHz Pentium II computer, and on a BeagleBone Black with a 1GHz single-core ARM v7 processor.

 The toolchain used for the Pentium II computer is gcc version 3.3 with the associated linker.

 The software has been built and tested in a Linux environment, and I don't plan to support Microsoft Windows systems.
-I welcome oers to add the appropriate macros to support Microsoft Windows.
+I welcome users to add the appropriate macros to support Microsoft Windows.

 This software *should* be able to build and execute on 64-bit processer